-During her PhD, she also works as a teaching assistant, preparing and teaching a variety of seminars to both undergraduate and postgraduate students.
+Since the beginning of her PhD, Chrysi also works as a teaching assistant, preparing and teaching a variety of modules to both undergraduate and postgraduate students.
 These include:

 - JNL115 Introducing Journalism Studies

 - JNL6071 Journalism and Democracy

 - JNL6073 Online Journalism Studies

 Her teaching experience also includes her work as a mentor on one of the University's online courses, Making Sense of Data in the Media.

 Chrysi's academic background includes a masters degree in Journalism and New Media from Aristotle University of Thessaloniki, a bachelors degree (awarded with distinction) in Journalism from Queen Margaret University of Edinburgh, and a bachelors degree in History and Archaeology from Aristotle University of Thessaloniki.
 During her masters studies Chrysi was also teaching academic writing and research methods at Akmi Metropolitan College (Thessaloniki).

 The ongoing structural transformations of the digital public sphere(s): the role of journalism

 Dagoula, C. (2017), “The journalistic use of Twitter in political dialogue and its implications for the Public Sphere concept and the rejuvenation of Democracy”, presented at the University of Sheffield, Department of Journalism Studies Conference, Digital Challenges and Opportunities: Researching Media & Journalism in a Digital Age, 26-27 January 2017